traceopt-ai/traceml/docs/use-with-wandb-mlflow.md

 Use your existing tools for:

 - experiment tracking
-- loss / accuracy curves
+- loss and accuracy curves
 - artifacts and checkpoints
 - long-term dashboards
 - team reporting